Graduate Program

 Three Letters of Recommendation

-Letters should come from people familiar with your work.
-At least two references should come from academic faculty.
+Letters should come from people familiar with your academic and professional work.
+At least two references must come from academic faculty, preferably historians.

 Academic Writing Sample